urbit/developers.urbit.org/content/reference/additional/beacon/overview.md

 6. The user of `~sampel-palnet` clicks "Approve" in Sentinel.
 7. Sentinel on `~sampel-palnet` sends an update to Beacon on `~master` saying the request was approved.
-8. Beacon notififies `example.com` that the request was authorized.
+8. Beacon notifies `example.com` that the request was authorized.
 9. `example.com` logs the user in.

 ## Beacon Basics